5 Best WordPress Image Optimization Plugins Compared [2022]

 When writing posts just like this one, it’s important to us that we cover every possible angle and try to include as many perspectives as possible.

-Someone recommended that we also include the TinyPNG WordPress image optimization plugin because they’ve been using it for over five years now and never had any issues with it.
-And, best of all, TinyPNG’s Compress JPEG and PNG images plugin is completely free.
+Someone recommended that we include the TinyPNG WordPress image optimization plugin because they’ve used it for over five years and never had any issues.
+Best of all, TinyPNG’s Compress JPEG and PNG images plugin is completely free.

-At the end of the day, image optimization can only help your website load so much faster, it won’t save you from slow, low-quality hosting.
-But don’t worry, we also have a post all about hosting for photographers on our blog just for you.
+At the end of the day, image optimization can only help your website load faster; it won’t save you from slow, low-quality hosting.
+But don’t worry; we also post about hosting for photographers on our blog just for you.

 Conclusion: WordPress Image Compression and Optimization.

-In an effort to be as transparent as possible and truly promote products that we endorse, let’s go through the image optimization and compression workflow I use to ensure that my websites load as fast as possible.
+To be as transparent as possible and genuinely promote the products we endorse, let’s go through the image optimization and compression workflow I use to ensure that my websites load as fast as possible.

-When choosing an image to add to a post or page on our website, we first ensure we have the right to use the image we’re intending to use.
-Then, we download it in the highest possible resolution available without taking a screenshot of it.
+When choosing an image to add to a post or page on our website, we ensure we have the right to use the image we intend to use.
+Then, we download it in the highest possible resolution available without taking a screenshot.

-Once ready to upload the image to a WordPress website, the first thing I do is optimize them locally with ImageOptim.
-This generally results in an up to 80% reduction in file size alone which is just incredible.
-Then, once we upload them to our website we also let the Modula Speed Up addon work its magic on our Modula demos (like this lightbox gallery demo).
+Once ready to upload the image to a WordPress website, I first optimize them locally with ImageOptim.
+This generally results in an up to 80% reduction in file size alone, which is incredible.
+Then, once we upload them to our website, we let the Modula Speed Up addon work its magic on our Modula demos (like this lightbox gallery demo).

-On top of that, we also use Kinsta to make sure we really are doing everything we can to make our website load faster.
-This comes with a built-in content delivery network powered by KeyCDN which serves out webpages and media from powerful edge servers which ensures fast speeds globally due to distributed points of presence.
+On top of that, we also use Kinsta to ensure we are doing everything we can to make our website load faster.
+This comes with a built-in content delivery network powered by KeyCDN, which serves out webpages and media from powerful edge servers, ensuring fast speeds globally due to distributed points of presence.

-One of the reasons I’m personally a huge fan of ShortPixel is the built-in support for next-gen image formats like WebP.
+I’m a massive fan of ShortPixel because of the built-in support for next-gen image formats like WebP.

-However, judging from my own personal experiences, ShortPixel is the best out of all wordpress image optimizer plugins especially given that the free plan will likely be sufficient for most website owners.
+However, considering my personal experiences, ShortPixel is the best WordPress image optimizer plugin, especially given that the free plan will likely be sufficient for most website owners.

-And in the case that you run a WordPress design/development agency, I can also strongly recommend WP Compress.
-On the other hand, if you care about satisfying Google by serving images in next-gen image formats, WP Smush (by WPMU DEV) is definitely a WordPress image compression plugin for photography worth a look as long as you’re willing to pay for the hefty price tag.
+And if you run a WordPress design/development agency, I can also strongly recommend WP Compress.
+On the other hand, if you care about satisfying Google by serving images in next-gen image formats, WP Smush (by WPMU DEV) is worth considering, as long as you’re willing to pay for the hefty price tag.

 Lossy compression for even smaller files